 Why do brands use complementary products?

-To boost sales, retail stores often decrease the price of the basic item and increase the price of the complementary product.
+To boost sales, retail stores often decrease the price for a basic item and increase the price for its complementary product.
 Such a bundle seems beneficial to consumers.
-Retailers analyze customers' demands and place these bundles close to each other.
-This is the way stores sell razors and blades, flour and baking powder, laundry detergents and fabric softeners.
+Retailers analyze customer demand and place these bundles close to each other.
+This is how stores sell razors and blades, flour and baking powder, laundry detergents and fabric softeners.
 Companies can increase their sales volume and revenue this way.

 However, complementary products have negative cross elasticity of demand.
-It means that if the price for the main item increases, the consumers' demand for a complement decreases since it often brings no value alone.
-Hence, the sales volume decreases significantly and retailers have to drop the price for the main item to cover the costs.
+It means that if the price for the main item increases, consumer demand for its complement decreases since it often brings no value just by itself.
+Hence, companies’ sales volume decreases significantly, and retailers have to drop the price for the main item to cover the costs.

-Complementary products are sometimes confused with substitute products, so let's make the difference clear.
+Complementary products are sometimes confused with substitute products, so let’s make the difference between them clear.

 Complementary products are closely related to the main product.
-Very often they can't be consumed alone.
-So, the demand for the main product generates the demand in its complement.
-Marketers sell them either together or promote a complementary product after selling the main item.
-This way they increase sales.
+They often can’t be consumed alone.
+Therefore, the demand for the main product generates the demand for its complement.
+Marketers either sell them together or promote a complementary product after selling the main item.
+This way they can increase sales.

 Substitute products have the same features as the main product and solve the same problem.
-So, they can be used interchangeably.
+Hence, they can be used interchangeably.
 For example, customers can buy margarine instead of butter, Samsung Galaxy instead of an iPhone, Xbox instead of Play Station.
-Consumers look for substitutes when the price for the product increases, as a result, the demand for the initial product decreases.
+Consumers look for substitutes when the price for their desired product increases, as a result, the demand for this item decreases.

-We’ve already mentioned some examples of complementary products above.
-These were goods that can’t be consumed without the main products, for example, a SIM card without a mobile device, petrol without a car, baking powder without flour.
-Now we’ll share some examples of complements that are not obligatory for using the main product, still, they’re promoted together.
+We’ve already mentioned some examples of complementary products.
+These are goods that can’t be consumed without the main products, for example, a SIM card without a mobile device, gasoline without a car, baking powder without flour.
+Now we’ll share some examples of complements that are promoted together with their main product:

 - boot polish;